- Find someone who can help

 If you are not the most appropriate person to action a report assigned to you, please refer to the ERMS - Reassign Responsible Person for an incident/hazard report instructions available in ServiceNow.

-If you are going on leave you can delegate your responsibilities within ERMS to another while you are away.
+If you have leave planned, your ERMS responsibilities can be delegated to another in your absence.
 See ERMS - Delegate incident/hazard responsibilities to another while on leave for instructions on how to delegate responsibilities.
 Please remember to remove the delegation when you return, as ongoing delegation of responsibilities can cause access issues within the system for the delegate.

 Manage / Investigate